Everything you need to know about the advantages of GraphQL and how GraphQL queries work

 GraphQL has a term, “shape,” that is used to point out field order and structure.
 Notice in the image above that the response mirrors the same shape as its query.
 That way, developers on the receiving end know exactly what to expect in terms of what is returned—another roadblock that developers don't have to worry about when using Brightspot.

-What are the benfits of GraphQL: “On the fly” data modeling
+What are the benefits of GraphQL: “On the fly” data modeling

 Let’s take another look at the code for this CMA.

-Now that we’ve added Author ID to our CMA, let’s refresh the schema viewer and take a look at the change.
+Now that you've added Author ID to our CMA, let’s refresh the schema viewer and take a look at the change.

 Highlighted above, the Author ID field is now included.

-We were able to make this change and see it reflected in the schema viewer without having to go through an entire build process, saving developers significant time.
+You were able to make this change and see it reflected in the schema viewer without having to go through an entire build process, saving developers significant time by eliminating roadblocks.

 If you refer back to the CMS UI, you will see that it has automatically been updated as well.